lxsmd1/book_summaries/clean_code.md

 ### Strategies

-- Small!
+- Small!:
   - 20 lines is the upper bounds
   - 80-100 char is max
   - if / else / while statements should only have single line or single method calls
     -  keeps them self documenting
-- Do only one thing
+- Do only one thing:
   - [abstraction](https://en.wikipedia.org/wiki/Abstraction_(computer_science))
   - Requires skill in articulating the abstraction layers and if you are adhering to only 1 of them
   - functions that are properly scoped can not be broken down into smaller sections